How do I apply for a Summit County Library Card?

 you are under the age of 18, a parent or legal guardian must be present.

 Can I get a library card if I don't live or work in Summit County?

 Yes, you have two options.
 The first would be to buy a guest card.
 These cost $10.00 (check or cash) and would be valid for one year.
-A guest card allows you to check out 4 items at a time.

 The second option would be if you have a current library card at another library in Colorado.
 If you show us that card, we will be able to issue you a reciprocal library card for Summit County.

 What is a valid Summit County Library Card?

 A valid library card is one that has not expired and has less than $30 in fines or $5.00 for youth cards.

 How long is my library card valid and how do I renew it?

 Summit County Library cards are valid for two years.
 After two years,

 they can be renewed by phone or in person at any location.